monpeco/DEV210x-Microsoft/intermediate/pointers.md

 # Simple Pointers Demo

+>> In this demonstration we're gonna take a look at creating simple pointers in C++.
+I've got Visual Studio 2015 open, and
+I have a simple C++ console based application created here.
+I've got an include statement that, basically, brings in my input, output, stream header file, which allows me to make use of my C out, or console output statements, down here.
+So, let's take a look at our application.
+The first line of code, here on line 14, is relatively simple, and you should be familiar with this syntax already.
+We've declared an integer type variable called num and we have assigned a value 3 to it.
+Next, what we've done on line 17 is we have created an integer pointer, or a pointer to an integer, called pNum.
+So pNum becomes a pointer object.
+And it's interesting to talk a little bit about the way that we declare the pointer variables, cuz you may see it differently in books or other types of documentation or material that you read.
+In this instance,
+I've actually got the asterisk right next to my data type.
+And this just simply says this is going to be a pointer to an integer type or pointer to int.
+But the Compiler is perfectly happy even if we add some white space where we can have the asterisk completely separated from the data type.
+Some people prefer that because they like the white space so that they can see the different components of what they're working with specifically.
+So that's permissible.
+You can actually do that.
+And others like to have their pointer variables declared in this manner where we've got the asterisk right next to the actual pointer name.
+Some people prefer it this way because they look at it from this perspective and say well any time I see asterisk pNum, I know that this is a pointer variable.
+And it's one small step to just go back and take a look at the data type that's been declared and we know that this will actually be a pointer to a type of int.
+Now the other aspect that's also important to keep in mind is when we declare a pointer to a specific data type, in this case int, that's the data type to which we should be assigning the value, or sorry, the variable that this pointer will point to.
+And in this case we're going to use the address for the variable num, which is an int, and that's perfectly fine.
+If we were to declare this as a pointer to a double, and then we attempted to assign the memory address of num to that pointer variable, it depends on your compiler, it depends on the systems that you're using.
+You may receive a warning, you may receive an error, or it may simply compile successfully.
+The problem is that when your application accesses that, you're attempting to access memory beyond the size of the variable to which you're pointing, if that makes sense.
+So a double takes up more memory than an int does and so therefore it would be attempting to access memory that would be in a much larger space than an integer data type would be.
+All right, so enough of that.
+Let's take a look at the next assignment line of code that we have here, which is assigning the address of the variable num to our pointer.
+So we wouldn't be able to simply say pNum equals num.
+And because when we do that,
+the compiler's gonna give us at least in Visual Studio, this little squiggly line that tells us that there is an error here.
+And it tells us that a value of type int cannot be assigned to an entity of type int, so an entity means an object.
+So it knows the difference between pNum and num as being two different types.
+Even though they're both gonna deal with integer data types, pNum is actually an object.
+And so pointers are objects in your code.
+So we have to use the address of operator or the address operator which is the ampersand.
+This now tells us that we will assign to pNum the memory address of the num variable.
+And that's perfectly legitimate, that's allowed.
+That's the value that a pointer actually stores.
+So the pointer variable is storing that memory address.
+Once we get that memory address, we're going to run through a couple of C out statements.
+We'll print out the value of num right here, then we will print out what the memory address of num is in the computer, and then we will also print out what value is currently stored in pNum.
+So let's go ahead and execute this program.
+Now I'm gonna press Ctrl+F5, which is a keyboard shortcut for Visual Studio.
+And when dealing with console-based applications, if you wanna actually see the information displayed on the screen, if you want the console window to remain open, you should use Ctrl+F5 to allow that console window to stay open once you've executed the program.
+Our project is out of date,
+that's because I made some changes earlier on and what we are dealing with here, so we need to recompile it.
+So yes, let's build the application.
+And then our console window will open up.
+And we can see that our first output statement gives the value of 3 which is what we assigned to num.
+Our second statement outputs the memory address of what was basically given to num by the operating system.
+And then we also output that same value because that is what pNum is actually holding, which is the address of the num variable.
+Now I want to run this application one more time and what I want you to take note of is the current value that is in here right now, 0018F7DC, so a hexadecimal version of a memory address.
+I'll press the Enter key to close my application, Ctrl+F5 one more time, and you'll notice that the memory address now is different.
+So what this is telling you is that each time your application runs, the operating system will assign a memory address that is currently available to the executing code.
+So you'll often see that memory address change on a regular basis.
+So that's a really quick and simple demo of simple pointers.
+Once again just declaring a simple integer variable, declaring a pointer variable that points to int.
+Assigning the address of our integer variable to that pointer, and then outputting the values to see how they're displayed.

+---

+#### Module One Pointers   Pointers   Demo: The Dereference Operator

+# Dereference Demo

+---

+#### Module One Pointers   Pointers   Demo: Simple Pointers

+# Simple Pointers Demo

 TODO: missing video

 >> Let’s take a closer look at how pointers work and better understand the pointer operator,